webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 W> When assigning equal names to different split chunks they are merged together.
 This can be used to put all vendor modules into a single shared chunk, but it's not recommend since it can result in more code downloaded.

-The magic value `true` automatically chooses a name based on chunks and cache group key.
-Elsewise a string or function can be passed.
+The magic value `true` automatically chooses a name based on chunks and cache group key, otherwise a string or function can be passed.

 When the name matches an entrypoint name, the entrypoint is removed.